The Ultimate Guide to Shenandoah National Park Weddings + Elopements

 Do we need a permit to get married in Shenandoah National Park?

 Nobody likes the answer “it depends” but this one is pretty easy.
-If you are having 15 or less total participants (including yourselves, your photographer, an officiant and any other vendors) for a simple, stand-up ceremony you do not need a special use permit.
-16 or more total participants and you’ll need to apply for a special use permit to have your wedding in Shenandoah National Park.
+If you are having 15 or less total participants (including yourselves, your photographer, an officiant and any other vendors) for a simple, stand-up ceremony with no chairs, music, or decorations, you DO NOT need a special use permit.
+For ceremonies with 16 or more total participants, you will need to apply for a special use permit to have your wedding in Shenandoah National Park.

-**Your special use permit must be received by the permit office at least 6 weeks before your wedding date.
+**Your special use permit must be received by the permit office at least 30 days (but they suggest 60) before your wedding date.
 It’s always better to do it earlier if you can because there is no guarantee the permit will be approved and you’ll want extra time to figure out a backup.
-When you’re ready with a date, time, and location for your ceremony, head to the ceremony permit page, print out the special use permit application and fill it out.
-Then mail it to the address at the top of the form along with the $150 application fee.
+When you’re ready with a date, time, and location for your ceremony, head to the ceremony permit page, print out the special use permit application (under “submit an application”) and fill it out.
+After you’ve emailed them your form they will send you a link to pay electronically online.

 Know the rules of the park for your wedding